 The Trustees set and use the Scheme of Delegation to empower those involved in the governance at the Trust to govern the day to day affairs of the individual organisations within the Trust.
 This document is a powerful tool to ensure that every decision taken within the Trust is done so on the basis of our guiding principle of Children First.

-Our Board of Trustees has three sub-committees, the Audit, Finance & Resources Committee, the Governance & Remuneration Committee and the Quality of Education Committee, whose terms of reference are reviewed annually.
+Our Board of Trustees has four sub-committees, the Audit, Finance & Risk Committee, the Governance & Remuneration Committee, the Quality of Education Committee and the Community Committee, whose terms of reference are reviewed annually.
 These documents can be found by clicking on the relevant link below:

 The Trust Board delegates some responsibilities to Scrutiny Panels, who operate under the steer of the Quality of Education Committee.

 Principally, the role of Local Governing Committees are:

 - To receive information from schools.

 - To monitor the work done in school to check that it matches the information given by school leaders.

 - To challenge and support the school leaders in their development of processes and procedures.